mbwong/mbwong.github.com/_posts/2011-11-24-so-you-want-to-work-for-an-elite-firm.md

 ---
 tags: career
-title: How to land a job at an elite firm
+title: Getting a job at an elite firm
 layout: post
 ---
-# How to land a job at an elite firm
+# Getting a job at an elite firm

 [Bryan
 Caplan](http://econlog.econlib.org/archives/2011/11/how_elite_firms.html)